serai-dex/serai/processor/README.md

 # Unsolved problems

 - Acknowledging a sign ID as signed so we don't continue trying

+Immediately, we can just request votes from the live net (requiring active 67% consensus).
+Ideally, we do an extra Schnorr signature at time of sign, which is then broadcast to everyone, so any one honest node can provide an attestation.

 - Scheduler uses exact amounts yet we need to handle fees as well

+A) Schedule into a pre-fee table and adjust it post-fee
+B) When we receive an output to the branch address, add back the fee to perceived value (post-fee to pre-fee lookup?)

 - Coordinator communication

+Kafka?
+RPC ping to them, which we don't count as 'sent' until we get a pong?